interpromoSID2020Airbus/g7_images_sociales/README.md

 The chosen model is not the one with the greatest valid accuracy, but we believe that the model is better because it has more target classes and therefore can be more useful when integrated in the pipeline.

 **Interiors**:
-- **Manufacturer model**: SeatGuru is the only data source containing both Airbus and Boeing images, so we didn't have much choice for our training set.
+- **Manufacturer**: SeatGuru is the only data source containing both Airbus and Boeing images, so we didn't have much choice for our training set.
 The results could be better with more training images.
 - **Airbus aircraft types**: the model which combines Hackathon and SeatGuru images doesn’t work as well as the Hackathon-only model, but it allows us to perform training on the A321 class, which is required in the project specifications.
 That explains our choice for the final pipeline.
 - **Boeing aircraft types**: the two models delivered where tested each with a different number of aircraft types.
 Both models end up with similar results.
 Morevover, we observed that increasing the number of epochs didn’t result in any kind of improvment.